grantmacken/glider/README.md

 the xqerl database as XDM items as defined in the [XQuery and XPath Data Model](https://www.w3.org/TR/xpath-datamodel-31).
 It is worth noting that the xqerl database can store any XDM item type.
 These XDM database items include document-nodes, maps, arrays, and even functions.
- - If the data source is not marked up then the this data can be stored as unparsed text.
+ - If the data source is not marked up then this data can be stored as unparsed text.
  - If the data source is binary then a link item pointing to the file location can be stored in the database.

  It is worth reiterating that, structured markup data sources are parsed and loaded into the xqerl database as XDM items.